 If you like a glass of the good stuff, Hawke’s Bay’s wineries are unmissable.
 The region’s Bordeaux-like climate and wide range of soil types have nurtured grapevines since the 1850s, making this New Zealand’s oldest wine region.
 The area is famous for its full-bodied reds and complex Chardonnays, and for good reason.

 Most months there’s a festival or sports event on, including a growing number of marathon and multi-sport events.
-The Air New Zealand Hawke’s Bay Marathon led runners through the vines in May 2018 and is returning for 2019.
+The Air New Zealand Hawke’s Bay Marathon led runners through the vines in May 2019 and is tentatively scheduled for September 2020.